How the pandemic reset workers’ concept of work-life balance

 Through delegation, we can minimize the noise that’s at the heart of so many employees’ burnout.
 Fire-and-forget is about delegation in the truest sense; even the back-of-the-mind tasks that can consume valuable energy are offloaded.
 In exchange, we’re given the ability to focus wholeheartedly on the things that are most important to us, personally, as well as professionally.

 Despite the jarring effects of COVID-19, the world’s swift transition to remote work could have some lasting positive impacts.
 It’s allowed us to break down the glass walls that previously separated our work and personal lives.
 It has inevitably brought more life into our professional, albeit, virtual, settings.
-Even the constant video conferencing calls are making us more empathetic to the personal demands that we and our colleagues deal with on a daily basis, which are often overlooked because they’re simply out of sight and out of mind.
+Even the constant videoconferencing calls are making us more empathetic to the personal demands that we and our colleagues deal with on a daily basis, which are often overlooked because they’re simply out of sight and out of mind.
 But, more importantly, it’s also continuing to shape conversations about productivity, and what a healthy work-life balance could look like down the line.

 Kevin Collins is the CEO of Charli, a first-of-its-kind conversational AI-driven productivity manager, for desktop and iOS, that’s designed to automate admin work and help workplace professionals put more life into their work-life balance.